kanaria1113/freemarket_sample_64g/README.md

 - belongs_to :user
 - belongs_to :comment
 - belongs_to :like
-- has_many :image
+- has_many :images
-- has_many :category, through: items_categorys
+- has_many :categorys, through: items_categorys
 - belongs_to :brand
 - has_one :seller_evaluation
 - has_one :buyer_evaluation